mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

         name: root
         password: {% raw %}"{{ root_password | password_hash('sha512', sha512_secret_salt) }}"{% endraw %}
 ```
-Each task item in `tasks` starts with a `-`.
+Each task in `tasks` starts with a `-`.
 We've named each task, as you can see, with roughly a description on what the task will be accomplishing.

 Both of these tasks are using the Ansible `user` module, which is for managing user accounts.
-The module takes some parameters which we've indented inside with their respectivea values.
-Not all module parameters are required - for the `user` module we are only required to provide a `name` for the user.
+The module takes some parameters which we've indented inside with their respective values.
+Not all module parameters are required - for the `user` module we are only required to provide a `name` for the user - but providing additional parameters modify the behavior of the module and its interaction with the server.

 If you read the parameters in the module now, you should be able to guess what the module is doing.

 Here is what we are accomplishing with these two tasks:
-- **First task**: Find or create the user 'bob'.
+- **First Task**: Find or create the user 'bob'.
 Set his shell to /bin/bash and add him to the sudo group.
 Set his password to the one provided.
-- **Second task**: Change the root password to the one provided.
+- **Second Task**: Change the root password to the one provided.

 See!
 Ansible and playbooks should be easy to read and understand.
 We used the Ansible [user](https://docs.ansible.com/ansible/latest/modules/user_module.html) module here.
 The best way to learn is to visit the documentation and take a look at some of the available parameters and examples provided.